incizen/LizardWizardWeb/README.md

 # The Lizard Wizard's Shop
 The Lizard Wizard’ Shop is a fun e-commerce website I have designed for a final project.
-It is a simple but a functional e-commerce website that has an fun, interactive frontend and simple but robust backend that every e-commerce website has.
+It is a simple but a functional e-commerce website that has an fun, interactive frontend and simple backend that every e-commerce website has.
 But the other websites won't be able to provide you with wizard gadgets and trinkets like The Lizard Wizard’s Shop does.

 ## Stack
  The frontend(client) side it uses React 18 and react-router-dom.
 For the backend(server) side I used Node js with Express.js, MongoDB and Mongoose for cloud database and management, RESTful API for communication between front-end and back-end.

 ## Requirements
 Node.js 18 LTS,